yegor256/sibit/README.md

 gem install sibit
 ```

-Should work.
-If it doesn't, submit an issue, I will try to help.
+It should work.
+If it doesn't, submit an issue and I will try to help.

 ## How to contribute